gomeze23/gomeze23.github.io/README.md

 *Made by Ethan Gomez*

 ## Introduction
 This program is my submission for AS 92004 (Create a computer program).
-For my assessment, I made a quiz program that tests the user’s programming knowledge.
+For my assessment, I made a quiz program that tests the user’s programming (and Python) knowledge.
 I programmed the quiz using HTML for the website structure, CSS for the website styles, a JSON file to store my questions and answers, and most importantly, I used JavaScript to add functionality to the quiz website.

 My program follows the requirements needed to pass the assessment:
 - The program uses JavaScript, which can support the assessment requirements.